 The team at Lchang Nang is warm, friendly and hospitable and trained to deliver an exceptional experience.
-The Lchang Nang experience begins when the guests are greeted with a fresh glass of seabuckthorn juice and personally take on a tour of the property to acquaint them with the landscape, explain house rules, understand guest preferences and inform them about the activities that await them.
+The Lchang Nang experience begins when the guests are greeted with a fresh glass of seabuckthorn juice, known to mitigate the effects of high-altitude sickness.
+You are then taken on a tour of the property to acquaint them with the landscape, explain house rules, understand guest preferences and inform them about the activities that await them.
 Lchang Nang is a wonderful place to unplug and relax in the beauty of nature and/or to lounge in the sunny library.
 Yoga sessions twice a day are held in the Sunroom.
-The tea stations - Wonderland and Ladakhi Kitchen, the former a throwback to Alice’s escapes in wonderland and the latter a museum of Ladakhi object d’art from the Kalon’s kitchen are places to relax over endless cups of tea or juices served complimentary through your waking hours.
-Lchang Nang is the only property in Nubra to have a rocking Fireside bar, with music and a campfire to warm you on cool Nubra nights.
+The tea stations - Wonderland and Ladakhi Kitchen, the former a throwback to Alice’s escapes in wonderland and the latter a museum of Ladakhi object d’art from the Kalon’s kitchen are places to relax over endless cups of tea or juice served complimentary through your waking hours.
+Lchang Nang is the only property in the Nubra Valley to have a rocking Fireside Bar, with music and a campfire to warm you on cool nights.

 The way Lchang Nang’s operations are designed ensure that the local communities are involved and hence benefit financially.
-Most of the produce is sourced from the local village as possible, for eg. seabuckthorn juice is from a local women’s collective.
+Most of the produce is sourced from the local village as far as possible; the sea buckthorn juice is from a local women’s collective.
 A soon to open gift shop and art gallery will ensure that the art and craftwork from the community is showcase and sold.
 Many of our activities like village walks encourage visits to local Ladakhi Kitchens with a paid entry and also visits to the monasteries raise awareness about the architecture and cultural significance of these places of worship.

-Owned by Kalons a local family who have lived in the region for generations, Lchang Nang is a role model for sustainable hospitality in the valley.
+Lchang Nang is owned by a local family, the Kalons who have lived in the region for generations.
+It is a role model for sustainable hospitality in the valley.
 Every aspect from running the property to its architecture and activities presents the perfect example of sensitive land use, using renewable energy and engaging the community.
-Lchang Nang is the only property in the entire region of Ladakh and beyond which is totally powered by in-house captive solar power plant.
+Lchang Nang is the only property in the entire region of Ladakh and beyond which is totally powered by an in-house captive solar power plant.